GuojiaoLin/GuojiaoLin.github.io/hobbies.md

 <img src="/images/cat2.JPG">
 <img src="/images/cat3.JPG">
 </div>
 <br> I have a special fondness for cats.
-Their big, round eyes and faces, combined with their soft, almost pleading voices, make them irresistibly cute.
-I also greatly admire their independent nature—how they stay true to themselves and are unafraid to reject what they don’t like.
+Their big, round eyes and faces, along with their soft, almost endearing voices, make them irresistibly cute.
+I also greatly admire their independent nature—how they stay true to themselves and are unafraid to turn down things they don’t like.